chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 They doubled down on her death (Winter Night's Lazzo, [MC's brag lines](https://old.reddit.com/r/SignoraMains/comments/1o1qiu1/i_never_knew_this/) in a Sumeru daily, lack of splash art, etc.), likely as an attempt to assert narrative authority, the same way enthusiast brands often double down on "integrity" when criticized for ignoring the wider market.

-This is where they realized too late that they weren't the same kind of company anymore.
+Eventually, they realized too late that they weren't the same kind of company anymore.
 Hoyo was no longer an "enthusiast brand".
 It was a multimillion dollar company competing with other major studios.

 After finally realizing this, they now have three options, none of which is easy: